 - We provide an online search facility for appeals that are yet to be listed and also those that will be heard in the near future.

 We use contact details of unrepresented appellants in surveys to find out if they are happy with the level of service they received from us.
 The contact details will normally be used once you have received the notice of acknowledgement (pre-hearing survey) and after you have received your decision from the Tribunal (post-hearing survey).
-We send the minimum amount of information securely to an independent research company that reports its findings to us, without identifying anyone.
-The research company handles and disposes of the personal information securely, as their professional code of conduct and our contract with them requires.
+We send the minimum amount of information (full name and email address) securely to an independent research company (Savanta) that reports its findings to us, without identifying anyone.
+Savanta handles and disposes of the personal information securely, as their professional code of conduct and our contract with them requires.
 If you are contacted to take part in the survey, you may of course refuse.
+Alternatively, you can contact us to ask that your information is not provided to Savanta.

 Council Tax (Alteration of Lists and Appeals) (England) Regulations 2009 as amended; Valuation Tribunal for England (Council Tax and Rating Appeals) (Procedure) Regulations 2009 as amended; Non-Domestic Rating (Alteration of Lists and Appeals) (England) Regulations 2009 as amended.